 We had asked a few questions about them and about Nepal, here we go what they say!

 Sophia writes to us...

 I’ve been in Nepal tree times.
 Twice for a project for education in Chimding, the Kumbhu area, did a part of the Anapurna trek and visited Pokhara and Bandipur.
 The last time I came to Nepal was to hike Everest Base Camp and visited Pokhara & Chitwan National Park.
-Just fell in love with Nepal.
+I just fell in love with Nepal.
 It feels like my second home.
 Nepal is my favorite country in the world.

-I really want to go Gyoko lake.
+I really want to go to Gyoko lake.
 When I talked to my friend Nirajan who I met 6 years ago, he told me to join his trip because the whole combination with Yoga and the trail is going to be amazing.
 I’ve been practicing Yoga for a while now so excited to bring two of the most relaxing things (Yoga and the mountains) together.

 I know the hike is going to be amazing.
 With beautiful views.
 It’s not going to be easy but worth it!I’m just going to enjoy the ride.

 It will be the first time I’m going to join a group in Nepal.
 I’m excited to meet new people en share the experience.

 I’ve been practicing Yoga for about two years.
 Most of the time I practice Ashtanga yoga, Vinyasa yoga, and Iyengar yoga.
 It helps me relax and stay more in balance.
 It’s nice to make time just for yourself.

 Julie writes to us.